 A short drive from the hustle and bustle of the city, you will find the peaceful, rural town of Portola Valley.
 Flanked by gorgeous nature preserves and offering beautiful views, Portola Valley is perfect for Bay Area residents who want more space and serenity in their daily lives.

-Early on, it was a logging town, but as that began to fade, Portola Valley became a collection of farms and large estates that offered San Franciscans the opportunity to escape the summer fog.
+Early on, it was a logging town, but Portola Valley evolved to became a collection of farms and large estates that offered San Franciscans the opportunity to escape the summer fog.
 After World War II, there was a push for extensive residential development in the area.
 However, the locals pushed back in order to preserve Portola Valley's abundant nature and low-density housing.

 Thanks to their dedication to maintaining Portola Valley, the homes here are more expansive and sit on larger lots.
-Mostly made up of single-family homes, the neighborhoods are full of green space.
+Mostly made up of single-family homes, the neighborhoods are full of green and open space.

 Like the rest of the town, the shops and dining in Portola Valley are quaint and high-quality.
 Every store and restaurant brings a feeling of home and community, along with some of the highest quality goods in California.